27°C

 Monohulls and multihulls

-Over the years, the Route du Café has brought together many different types of 40-, 50- and 60-foot monohull and multihull boats: ORMAs, MOD70s, ULTIM 32/23s, Multi50 Open Fifties, IMOCAs and Class40s.
-Today, the number of boat types has lightened and only IMOCAs, Class40s, Ocean Fifties and ULTIMs will compete off the Atlantic Ocean.
+Over the years, many types of monohull and multihull boats of 40, 50 and 60 feet have taken part in the Route du Café, such as ORMAs, MOD70s, ULTIM 32/23s, Open Fifty (ex-Multi50s), IMOCAs and Class40s.
+Today, the number of boat types has been reduced and only the IMOCAs, Class40s, Ocean Fifty and the ULTIMs will compete out on the Atlantic.

-Historically, the race organizes a different route for each type of boat to ensure that all the duos cross the finish line at the same time.
+Traditionally, a different itinerary is set for each class of boat in the race, to ensure that all the duos cross the finish line within a short space of time.

-A race of excellence that many skippers dream of experiencing and which often acts as a preparation race for the famous Vendée Globe.
+The Transat Jacques Vabre is a race of the highest caliber that many skippers dream of experiencing and that often serves as a preparation race for the famous round-the-world Vendée Globe race.

 Ready for the 16th edition?